MichaelGustavsson/471Q-Angular7/rxjs-starter/readme.md

 # RxJS starter project
 This project is for start playing with RxJS with Typescript.
 It is predifined with all npm packages needed for developing and testing RxJS.
-To get started just run from the Terminal or Command Window:
+To get started just run the following command from the Terminal or Command Window:

 ```
 npm install